GOkwori/Grizk-Gallery/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [kera-cudmore/TheQuizArms](https://github.com/kera-cudmore/TheQuizArms)
+2. Go to the repository for this project, [Grizk Art Gallery](https://gokwori.github.io/Grizk-Gallery/)
 3. Click the Fork button in the top right corner.

 #### How to Clone